fairecasoimeme/TIC-DIN-MODBUS/README.md

-# TIC-DIN_MODBUS
+# TIC-DIN-MODBUS

 **TIC-DIN-MODBUS** is a device which can demodulate Linky informations TIC (or old french counter meter).
-It provides informations with Modbus RTU interface.
+It provides informations with RS845 Modbus RTU interface.

 You can with Webpage:
 * Add specific managed TIC command